 Turkey’s capital is actually Ankara, which awaits in the country’s Anatolia province.
 However, Istanbul is the largest city in the country.

 The city was formerly known as Constantinople and Byzantium.
 Its history stems back over 8,000 years, making it one of the oldest continually occupied settlements in Europe and Asia.

 Various civilisations have occupied Istanbul over the millennia.
 Each has left its mark on the city and affected its gastronomy, culture, and architecture today.

-The Byzantines constructed intricate palaces and churches in Istanbul and adorned them with vividly coloured mosaics and frescoes, while the Ottomans crafted beautiful imperial mosques with stunning minarets that reached out to the skies.
+The Byzantines constructed intricate palaces and churches in Istanbul and adorned them with vividly coloured mosaics and frescoes.
+Meanwhile, the Ottomans crafted beautiful imperial mosques with stunning minarets that reached out to the skies.

-Istanbul Itinerary Highlights
+Four Day Istanbul Itinerary Highlights

-- Exploring the various neighborhoods of Istanbul and discovering their unique, quirky personalities.
+- Exploring the various neighborhoods of Istanbul and discovering their unique, quirky personalities

-- Sampling traditional Turkish street food delicacies – from islak burgers to salep.
+- Sampling traditional Turkish street food delicacies – from islak burgers to salep

-- Wandering the passageways of the infamous Grand Bazaar and haggling with local vendors.
+- Wandering the passageways of the infamous Grand Bazaar and haggling with local vendors

 - Sipping apple tea in the narrow passageways of the marketplaces